-Harold Janzen had a portion of his field that was found within the flood plain of the Marsh River.
-This portion of the field was hard to manage and was not as productive as the rest of the field.
-The SRRWD ALUS providing funding for Harold to establish perennial grasses in the flood plain along the river and provided him with an annual payment for changing the land-use from annual cropping to perennial grass.
+A portion of Harold Janzen’s field was within the flood plain of the Marsh River.
+This area of the field was hard to manage and was not as productive as the rest of the field.
+The SRRWD ALUS provided funding for Harold to establish perennial grasses in the flood plain along the river and provides him with an annual payment for changing the land-use from annual cropping to perennial grass.
 Nutrient runoff is of high priority in these areas; grass buffers/water retention help keep nutrient loss down.

 Harold Janzen ALUS Riparian Perennial Grass Buffer

 - Mixture of lowland grasses is planted to helps stabilize soil and capture nutrient runoff

 - Grass is either cut and baled or flash grazed once a year for nutrient removal

 - Removal of grass is done after mid-July to protect possible wildlife nesting sites found within the buffer.